-The Paris Agreement has sent a signal around the world: climate change is a serious issue that most governments are determined to address.
-The renewables sector is therefore likely to see huge growth, with potential for LSE graduates to build careers in the clean energy and renewables industry.
+The Paris Agreement sent a signal around the world: climate change is a serious issue that most governments are determined to address.
+The renewables sector is therefore seeing huge growth, and demand for sustainability and environmental roles is increasing more generally, with potential for LSE graduates to build careers across the sector.

-While many positions have a technical bias, we are seeing more roles with a commercial focus.
-The greatest growth is predicted in areas including climate change, emissions management and sustainability along with environmental impact assessment.
-Emerging areas of work include scenario modelling.
+While many positions have a technical bias at graduate level, we are seeing more diversity of roles coming into the market.
+The greatest growth is predicted in areas including climate change, biodiversity (nature-based solutions), circular economy, emissions management and corporate sustainability as more companies set ambitious net zero carbon goals.

 Energy and utilities

-The Renewable Energy Association – news, jobs and events in the renewable energy sector, also includes a member directory.
+The Renewable Energy Association – showcases news, jobs and events in the renewable energy sector, also includes a member directory

 Vault Guides – LSE subscription to guides including Energy, Oil and Gas and Alternative Energy.
 Scroll down to ‘Vault: Career Insider' and click on the link to log in.

-Prospects – Careers in the renewable energy industry - overview of the sector.
+Prospects – Careers in the renewable energy industry – provides an overview of the sector